 Yes, many of our international students work on campus or take on an internship in their field of interest.
 Some students even earn course credit for their internship work.

 Yes.
 International students who maintain F1 status are eligible to apply for on-campus jobs (but not work/study positions).
-For a more detailed explanation of student employment at Elmhurst College, see our student employment page.
+For a more detailed explanation of student employment at Elmhurst University, see our student employment page.